Fortune Jack

 The Fortune Jack has a compressed aerodynamic elongated fusiform body that is wide in the middle and taper at both ends and have a depth that is 25% to 29% of standard length.
 Their upper body profile is more convex than their lower profile.
 They are silvery with a reddish bronze tint and dusky fins.
 Their head has a short rounded snout and their mouth ends just behind the center of the pupil.
 Their anal fin has 2 standalone spines follow by 1 spine and 20 to 22 rays; their caudal fin has a slender base and is strongly forked; their first dorsal fin has 7 or 8 spines; their second dorsal fin has 1 spine and 31 to 35 rays; and, their pectoral fins are short.
 Their anal and dorsal fins have long bases with the anal fin base being shorter than the second dorsal fin base.
 They have 9 to 11 gill rakers on the upper arch and 21 to 23 gill rakers on the lower arch.
 There have no isolated finlets after the second dorsal and anal fins, no lateral line and no scutes.

-The Fortune Jack is a coastal pelagic species found at depths up to 90 m (295 feet) with this maximum depth established by a fish that I caught.
+The Fortune Jack is a coastal pelagic species found at depths up to 128 m (420 feet) with this maximum depth established by the fish pictured above.
 They reach a maximum of 92 cm (3 feet 0 inches) in length.
-As of January 1, 2023, the International Game Fish Association world record stood at 11.4 kg (25 lbs 2 oz) with the fish caught from coastal waters off Peru, March 2021.
-I am aware of a fish caught fairly recently by Rafael Martinez Murillo in Loreto, Baja California Sur, that weighed 13.6 kg (30 lbs).
+As of January 1, 2024, the International Game Fish Association world record stood at 11.4 kg (25 lbs 2 oz) with the fish caught from coastal waters off Peru, March 2021.
+The fish photographed above weighted 13.6 kg (30 lbs) on an unofficial scale.
 The Fortune Jack is poorly studied with very limited information available about their lifestyle and behavioral patterns including specific details on age, growth, longevity, movement patterns, diet, habitat use, and reproduction.

 The Fortune Jack was a known resident of the Pacific Ocean but thought to be found only in Peruvian waters until recreational anglers, including myself, started catching them from Todos Santos to Mulegé, Baja California Sur, in coastal Baja waters.